Advocacy and knowledge-exchange activities

 Quantitative methods (British Academy)

-The Society has signed up to a joint-statement (PDF) with other learned societies and organisations in support of the position statement published by the British Academy in October 2012 - Society Counts - on the issue of a quantitative skills deficit in the humanities and social sciences and which outlined "the problem of a deficit, the need for quantitative methods, as well as the range of initiatives currently underway in order to meet this challenge."
+This reinforced the position statement published by the British Academy in October 2012, Society Counts, which outlined "the problem of a deficit, the need for quantitative methods, as well as the range of initiatives currently underway in order to meet this challenge."

 Geographers in government

-The Society is using opportunities to highlight a recent report published by the Economic and Social Research Council (ESRC) (02 October 2012) which has shown that geography is amongst the most common disciplines by way of Government Social Research Service (GSR) members’ backgrounds.
-More details in our Geography Today briefing
+A report published by the Economic and Social Research Council (ESRC) (2 October 2012) revealed that geography is amongst the most common disciplines by way of Government Social Research Service (GSR) members’ backgrounds.
+More details in our Geography Today briefing.